 Learn More: The Sell Side Guide to Identity

-The steps outlined here are only the beginning.
-To go deeper, explore Optable’s Sell Side Guide to Identity, which includes:
+The steps outlined here are just the starting point.
+For a more in-depth understanding on how to enhance identity strategies, explore Optable’s Sell Side Guide to Identity, which includes:

 - Practical frameworks for auditing and organizing data